malmgrenola/bowling-alley/README.md

 #### 6 - switch between landscape and portait

 On some devices the switch between landscape and portait missaligns the scrollbar.

+#### 6 - CSS Warnings

+`-moz-transition`,`-webkit-transition` & `-o-transition` is still in `style.css` file even if it seems like they could most likley be removed.

+Based on comments, for example [here](https://stackoverflow.com/questions/52490004/what-are-all-of-these-w3c-css-validation-warnings-about) and the fact that `code institute` keeps them in their examples, decision is to not remove code at this point.

 <!--
 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.